effectai/developer-docs/docs/local/README.md

 # Local Deployment

+This documentation is intended for local development and testing.

+# Quick and Easy
+The quick and easy way is to use the local deployment scripts provided at [GitHub.com/effectai/effect-network/scripts](https://github.com/effectai/effect-network/tree/master/scripts).

+# Detailed Instructions

 The first is getting started with EOS, which is the blockchain where the smart contract logic is deployed.
 So we need to run a local network, retrieve the contracts and deploy them locally.